AdobeDocs/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 ## mTLS protocol support {#mtls-protocol-support}

-You can now use Mutual Transport Layer Security (mTLS) to ensure enhanced security in outbound connections to Adobe Journey Optimizer custom actions. mTLS is an end-to-end security method for mutual authentication that ensures that both parties sharing information are who they claim to be before data is shared. mTLS includes an additional step compared to TLS, in which the server also asks for the client's certificate and verifies it at their end.
+You can use Mutual Transport Layer Security (mTLS) to ensure enhanced security in outbound connections to Adobe Journey Optimizer custom actions. mTLS is an end-to-end security method for mutual authentication that ensures that both parties sharing information are who they claim to be before data is shared. mTLS includes an additional step compared to TLS, in which the server also asks for the client's certificate and verifies it at their end.

 Mutual TLS (mTLS) authentication is supported in custom actions.
 There is no additional configuration required in the custom action or journey to activate mTLS; it occurs automatically when an mTLS-enabled endpoint is detected.
 [Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/landing/governance-privacy-security/encryption#mtls-protocol-support).

 ## Define the payload parameters {#define-the-message-parameters}

+You can define the payload parameter as detailed below:

 1. In the **[!UICONTROL Request]** section, paste an example of the JSON payload to send to the external service.
 This field is optional and only available for POST and PUT calling methods.